 In terms of process, everyone has a standard daily checklist of tasks they run through, and while there are similarities, each person has their own custom checklist.

 I also asked everyone what they found to be the most difficult part of link building and what they found to be easiest, and those answers were also all over the place.
 The only agreement on the difficult/easiest question was that two people agreed that finding the right contact was difficult.

 - A focus on tactical aspects.

 - The use of a daily task list.

 - The tasks on the daily task list.

-- What is considered the most difficult and the easiest parts.
+- What are considered the most difficult parts and the easiest parts.

 - The tools used to perform and manage the tasks.

 Conclusion (sort of)?